xaprb/story/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. **Please state this in the form of a problem, such as "[BUG] The door will not unlock without the key."**

 **To Reproduce**
 Steps to reproduce the behavior: